Coaley Village Playgroup

 How can I inform the nursery of my child’s needs?

 At Coaley playgroup we pride ourselves on our compassionate staff and open communication with parents.
-Prior to a child starting play group, we will provide you with a welcome pack that contains transition forms which give parents and carers the opportunity to tell the playgroup as much as they can about their child so that we can provide a stimulating, tailored activities from the very beginning.
-We offer two, two-hour settling in sessions where the parents are introduced to the staff and the child’s learning environment and daily routines prior to their child’s first full session at playgroup.
-This is a prime opportunity for parents and carers to continue to discuss any concerns or requirements they have regarding their child starting the playgroup with the people who will be caring for them.
-This would also be an opportunity for the parent or carer to observe their child play and learn and would naturally offer up discussions relating to development and capabilities.
+Prior to a child starting play group, we will provide you with a welcome pack and an all about me form which give parents and carers the opportunity to tell the playgroup as much as they can about their child so that we can provide a stimulating, tailored activities from the very beginning.
+We offer two, two-hour settling in sessions so the child has time to adjust to the new setting and the key person can have time to talk to you at the end of the short session.
 We are an open playgroup and work together with parents to find the best way to settle their child in.

 How do Coaley playgroup monitor a child’s progress?

-Practitioners consistently monitor children’s learning, recording their development through written and photographic observations.
+Practitioners consistently monitor children’s learning and development through play and spending time with the children.
 Key workers are responsible for developing activities which are to the abilities and interests of each individual child.
 Therefore, strong relationships between the children their family and the key worker is paramount.

-Staff have regular meetings and supervisions where they can voice any concerns or support, they may have identified for any of their key children.
+Staff have regular meetings and supervisions where they can voice any concerns or support needs, they may have identified for any of their key children.

 How will playgroup feedback information on my child’s development and progress?

-We hold key worker meetings three times a year, in addition to reports which are writing and shared at the end of every big term.
-2-year-old assessments are completed, and a baseline assessment is completed in September for returning children.
-Additional meetings are offered to support any children receiving SEND support, to ensure their needs are being met as this change.
-Theses assessments and observations are vital to key workers in highlighting and identifying from an early age if a child needs support in any of the development areas or if there are other concerns for their wellbeing.
+Additional meetings are offered to support any children receiving SEND support, to ensure their needs are being met as these change.
+These observations and interactions are vital to key workers in highlighting and identifying from an early age if a child needs support in any of the development areas or if there are other concerns for their wellbeing.

 Examples of support include;

-- High quality first teaching and learning opportunities where staff will have the highest possible expectations for every child.
+• High quality learning opportunities where staff will have the highest possible expectations for every child.

 Strategies of support for children with SEND may include;

-- Support for speech and language and communication including reducing language
+• Support for speech and language and communication including modelling language, extending speech, and using simplified speech to support understanding.

-What support is available at the playgroup for Parents and careers of the child?
+What support is available at the playgroup for Parents and carers of the child?

 Arrangements can be made at any time with the SENDCo and Key Person to meet and discuss your child’s progress or any concerns/ worries you may have.
 The SENDCO and keyworker will also ensure they meet to discuss any new ideas, any individual education plans or any Education and Health Care Plans (EHCP) suggested by outside agencies.